 1/2 cup almond milk

-Blend all ingredients until smooth, garnish with chia seeds and drink right away.
+Blend all ingredients until smooth and drink right away.

 Mega Detox Salad